HL7/davinci-ecdx/input/pagecontent/background.md

 ###### Steps

-1. The data source submits the attachments and metadata for the association to the claim or prior authorization (for example, member id and claim id).
+1. The Provider submits the attachments and metadata for the association to the claim or prior authorization (for example, member id and claim id).
    - attachments are submitted **without an explicit request** as *unsolicited* attachments.
-2. Payer system accepts attachments.[^1]
+2. The Payer system accepts attachments.
+(This guide does not cover the payer's method for associating attachments to claims or prior authorizations and processing them.)
 ##### Solicited Attachments Workflow

 Figure 5 below illustrates the exchange of clinical data between a Payer system and a Provider system using the *Solicited Attachments* workflow.